eggai-tech/EggAI/README.md

 ## 📖 Overview

-`EggAI Multi-Agent Framework` provides the `eggai` Python library that simplifies the development of multi-agent systems.
+`EggAI Multi-Agent Meta Framework` provides the `eggai` Python library that simplifies the development of multi-agent systems.
 It allows developers to focus on business logic while handling the complexities of distributed systems.

 ## 🛠️ Meta-Framework Approach